Inky-Tech-Pty-Ltd/Links/README.md

 1. Assess the reputational claims of others by checking its own data store, and by querying the social graph, and,
 1. Seek out or shut down connections based on reputation.

-An entity, (for example an AI, server, or human person,) can manage zero, one, or any number of such agents.
+An entity, (for example an AI, a server, or a human person,) can manage zero, one, or any number of such agents.

 In terms of the 'village' analogy for the project, the one-word description of the architecture is *gossip*.
 We need to build the foundational features of gossip - people talking about themselves and each other.

 ### Bootstrap
-The project envisages sets of reputational strategies that can evolve to any level of complexity.
+The project envisages sets of reputational strategies that can evolve to any level of sophistication.
 Thankfully, we don't have to write those strategies - we just have to write the backbone.

 However, to bootstrap the project, it seems sensible to build and release *some* agents that deploy some strategies, however rudimentary.